cjessett/freediveca/content/courses/intro-to-spearfishing.md

 title: "Introduction to Spearfishing"
 subtitle: Level 1
 order: 1
 description: "Learn the fundamentals of spearfishing and hunt down to depths of 12m (40').
-Topics include physics and physiology of freediving, equalization, breathing, and relaxation techniques.
-Students will also learn how to find and identify fish local to the area."
+Topics include physics and physiology of freediving, equalization, breathing, relaxation, and safety techniques.
+You will also learn how to find and identify fish local to the area."
 duration: "2 days"
 type: "course"
 image: "/images/spear-full.webp"